MikeCaspar/docker-sonarqube/README.md

 # docker-sonarqube

-This working on first attempt at doing this through auto-deploy and build..
-Standby...

-It can run as a standalone temporary server using h2 (default) or it can be run as a local server with data stored elsewhere. (ie: aws).
+This image can run as a standalone temporary server using h2 (default) or it can be run as a local server with data stored elsewhere. (ie: aws).

 Start (default) (set memory to where you need it)